shamanec/ios-appium-docker/README.md

 3. Open the **services.sh** file and find the **start-container** function.
 4. Change the following line '*-v "$(pwd)"/DeveloperDiskImages/DeviceSupport:/opt/DeveloperDiskImages*' to
 '*-v "{folder with the unzipped disk images}":/opt/DeveloperDiskImages*'

+## Start a single container to try it out
+1. Connect a device to the machine.
+2. Execute **./services.sh control** and select option **15) Start single container**
+3. You will be presented with a list of the connected devices - select the device for which you want the container created.

+* The container will be created with default Appium port 4841 and will not attempt to connect to Selenium Grid.
+* The Appium and WDA logs can be found in **container_logs** folder.
+* To destroy the container you can execute **./services.sh control** and select option **10) Destroy containers**.

 ## Start the polling devices listener script
 1. Execute **./services.sh control** and select option **1) Start listener - Grid**